 - Within 15 days after the date it is shown on TV with captions on or after March 30, 2016.

-If you experience a captioning problem after the implementation dates, you may file a complaint with either the FCC or the video programming distributor/provider.
+If you experience a captioning problem after the implementation dates, you may file a written complaint with either the FCC or the video programming distributor or provider.
+If you choose to file your written complaint with the video programming distributor or provider, you may be able to find the contact information on the distributor's or provider's website.
 If you file your complaint with the FCC, the FCC will forward the complaint to the video programming distributor or provider.

 Federal Communications Commission